Here’s How to Train a Cat to Do 5 Life-Changing Things

 Cats simply won't learn from what some owners would consider "discipline."
 Worse yet, "punishing" your cat can induce stress, leading to behavioral and health problems—not something you want to deal with in cat training.
 Remember that patience and positive reinforcement are essential if you're learning how to train a cat.
 Trying to figure out your cat's behavior?
 Here are 17 things your cat would love to tell you.

-Commonly used as training tools for a wide variety of animals, a clicker will set you back just a couple bucks and help you give positive reinforcement when you’re learning how to train a cat.
+Commonly used as training tools for a wide variety of animals, a clicker will set you back just a couple bucks and help you give positive reinforcement when you're learning how to train a cat.
 (You can also use a regular pen with a clicky button—the important thing is to have a distinct noise you can make instantly.)
 Most cat training involves offering your cat a treat it likes following a click to mark the desired behavior.
 These tactics also work when it comes to giving your cat a pill.
-Without the clicker, your cat may be confused about why it’s being rewarded: If it obeys a command, hears the click, and then gets a treat, it’s more likely to catch on.
+Without the clicker, your cat may be confused about why it's being rewarded: If it obeys a command, hears the click, and then gets a treat, it's more likely to catch on.
 To keep your cat from scratching you, follow these tips.